BaronChen/emailer/readme.md

 ## Notes

-### As both of my mailgun and sendgrid account is disabled, and whenever I register new ones they get disabled immediately, the live demo API will not actually send any email......
+### Update: As my mailgun account is still disabled, the live demo API will only work with sendgrid and failover will not work....

 ## Tech Stack